hemanthballa07/bankops-portal/docs/TESTING_GUIDE.md

 There's a known issue with Mockito and Java 23 where Mockito cannot mock certain classes.
 This affects unit tests that mock `LoggingService`.

 **Workaround Options:**
-1. Use Java 17 or 21 for testing (recommended)
+1. Use Java 17 or 21 for testing (recommended).
-2. Use integration tests instead of unit tests for TransactionService
+2. Use integration tests instead of unit tests for TransactionService.
-3. Refactor LoggingService to use an interface
+3. Refactor LoggingService to use an interface.

 ## Running Tests

 ### Backend Tests

-**Prerequisites:** Java 17 or 21 (Java 23 has compatibility issues with Mockito)
+**Prerequisites:** Java 17 or 21 (Java 23 has compatibility issues with Mockito).

 ```bash
 cd backend